Rankability Under Constraint (WIP)

 These two sides are related, but not identical.

-A model may rank highly on the descriptive side while ranking poorly on the constructive side.
 A construction may rank highly on the constructive side while relying on descriptively modest but sufficient models.

 The Negative Side: Interactional Rankability